 In the US, The Walking Dead airs on the AMC cable network, and in the UK it normally airs on Fox UK.
 Cord cutters, however, also have several options for watching the show – both past seasons and the latest one.
 First, no – The Walking Dead does NOT air on Netflix in the UK.
 Past seasons are available on Netflix in the US though – here’s how to watch US Netflix in the UK.

 Sky’s on-demand service, meant to compete with Netflix, offers a cheaper price over Sky’s cable TV offerings.

 - Cheap, monthly subscription (£7.99 a month) – includes The Walking Dead and many other programmes

 - Includes the newest episodes, each one added shortly after airing in the US

 - Picture Quality: Only gets up to 720p, without Full HD (that’s a limitation of NOW TV)

 Watch On: NOW TV Box, Chromecast, Apple TV, Gaming consoles, Certain models of Smart TVs (No Amazon Fire TV)

 Amazon Instant Video – New and Old Episodes

-Amazon’s video on demand library offers both the older season, and the new episodes.
+Amazon’s video on demand library offers both the older seasons, and the new episodes.
 There’s a catch, however – while Series 1 to Series 6 are available via Amazon Prime Instant Video (Read our review), for the same subscription fee you normally pay, the newest episodes are only available (at this point) for direct purchase.